 Sock knitting workshop for beginners

-I am running a new workshop for hand-knitting socks.
+I am running my Sock Knitting workshop for knitters new to sock knitting.
 Let me tell you about this workshop.

 When does this Sock Knitting workshop take place?